marcelocaj/artemis-hawtio-docker/README.md

 -	[`2.1-1.5-1-alpine`, `latest`](https://raw.githubusercontent.com/marcelocaj/artemis-hawtio-docker/2.1-1.5-1-alpine/Dockerfile)
 -	[`2.3-1.5-1-alpine`, `latest`](https://raw.githubusercontent.com/marcelocaj/artemis-hawtio-docker/2.3-1.5-1-alpine/Dockerfile)

+## Warning 2.3 imcompatibility

+Configuration files from Artemis 2.3 are not compatible with 2.1 files since 2.3 already includes hawtio.
+This requires manual migration.

 # What is this container?

 Taking the [vromero/activemq-artemis](https://github.com/vromero/activemq-artemis-docker) image as a base and since ActiveMQ Artemis does not offer any graphical administration console, this container includes the neccesary configuration to run ActiveMQ Artemis + HawtIO + HawtIO Artemis Plugin.